-To improve evaluation and get it embedded in the policy design, we have provided a number of case studies across our policy areas.
-Below we offer three examples of where an access to finance policy intervention has been evaluated for its impact on local economic growth.
+To help policy makers and programme managers improve evaluation and think practically about how they can get it embedded at programme design stage, we have provided a number of case studies across our policy areas.
+Below we give four examples where access to finance policy intervention has been evaluated for its impact on local economic growth.
 (Read about our approach to this policy here).

 Evaluation need not be a very technical exercise and it can be helpful to borrow from the approaches adopted in existing studies.
 Read more about how to evaluate, and why we think it can be helpful to plagiarise in our How to Evaluate series.
 You can also read up on a number of different evaluation methods in our scoring guide to help you both judge other evaluations, and make a decision about which method to use.